ymasur/ECS_WEB_DATA/README.md

 # ECS_WEB_DATA
-Arduino part of ECS monitoring
+Arduino Yun part of ECS monitoring

 Based on a Arduino Yun, the system get each 10 minutes the temperatures of 3 probes:
 * solar water, incoming